sslab-gatech/Rudra-Artifacts/README.md

 and (2) we included the reports for std library in the count (# of report goes up).
 Overall, the false positive rate is slightly lower than the submitted version.

-## Re-using Rudra Beyond the Paper (30 human-minutes)
+## Re-using Rudra Beyond the Paper

+Rudra has been designed from the ground-up to be a general purpose static bug-finding framework for Rust packages.

 Rudra's code can be used as an extensible framework for future research for ecosystem or package level analysis.
-In particular, Rudra allows new bug finding algorithms to be integrated easily, taking full advantage of the reporting mechanism.
+In particular, Rudra allows new bug finding algorithms to be integrated easily, taking full advantage of our ability to aggregate reports over all Rust packages.

-The following tutorial guides the user through the creation of a bug finding algorithm that flags usages of the function `crash_me("please")` across all Rust code.